jiannmeng/mys-postcode-matrix/data/_DATA.md

 For PosM's data file, there are some POSTCODEs with outright incorrect coordinates.
 This file contains hand-corrected coordinates, which should be merged into the dataframe before further data analysis.

+When using pd.read_excel, we recommend passing the function `src.utils.postcode_str` to the converters argument to convert the integer postcode and master_postcode into a 5-character string.

 ### json_1_states.json

 A GeoJson file containing boundaries for each state.
 Note that the state names are not exactly the same as PosM's states, and will need some cleaning to match these up.